 While Sandstorm does not control or influence the operations of any of the properties over which it has a stream or royalty interest, the Company recognizes that its financial investments may contribute to ESG factors.
 The Company’s strategy to mitigate ESG risks involves a thorough investigation and evaluation of the risk factors related to a mineral property prior to making an investment.
 Once a Sandstorm investment is made, the Company has no control over the project or the various ESG risks that can be associated with a mine.
 It is therefore the aim of Sandstorm’s due diligence process to successfully identify projects and companies that will act and operate in a responsible and sustainable manner.

-Sandstorm’s management team and board of directors use a multi-disciplinary approach when evaluating potential transactions.
+Sandstorm's management team use a multi-disciplinary approach when evaluating potential transactions.
+In addition to relying on management's expertise, Sandstorm benefits from the experience and expertise of its Board of Directors.
+Board members are active in the review of potential material investments including participating in due diligence and providing technical, operational, political, financial, environmental, corporate social responsibility, and other expertise, where applicable.
 The due diligence team consists of professionals with experience and expertise in the fields of geology, mining, metallurgy, engineering, and finance.
 By conducting a robust and detailed due diligence process, Sandstorm endeavours to invest in projects with relatively low ESG risk.
-The due diligence process involves, among other things, thorough desktop studies, the engagement of expert consultants, extensive interviews with the project management team, site visits as well as in depth deliberation.
-Elements of Sandstorm’s due diligence process related to ESG factors include, but are not limited to, the following considerations:
+Where appropriate, the due diligence process involves, among other things, thorough desktop studies, the engagement of expert consultants, extensive interviews with the project management team, site visits as well as in depth deliberation.
+Sandstorm will determine if an investment should be made based on overall criteria, including ESG factors.
+The overall criteria is reviewed regularly by management and/or the Board of Directors, where applicable.
+Elements of Sandstorm's due diligence process related to ESG factors include, but are not limited to, the following considerations:

 - Geology – is the mineralisation located in or near an environmentally sensitive or protected area?